 What happens if you buy more tickets?
-You could “invest” $100 per day from the age of 18 to the age of 67 in Mega Millions tickets.
-That would be around 1.788 million tickets.
-Your odds of winning would be about 1%.
-There is a 99% chance you get nothing (remember we are only talking about the jackpot).
+I love to make extreme examples to show how ridiculous things are.
+If you spend $100 per day from the age of 18 to the age of 67 in Mega Millions tickets.
+That would be around 1.788 million tickets (or $1,788,000).
+Your odds of winning would be about 0.69%.
+There is a 99.31% chance you get nothing (remember we are only talking about the jackpot).

-If you invested that money each and every year and made 10% a year you would have $42,446,161.30.
-So you could have over $40 million or you could have a 1% chance to win $40 million.
-So which plan do you think is better?
+If you invested that money each and every year and made 10% a year you would have over $40,000,000.
+So you could have over $40 million or you could have a less than 1% chance to win $56 million.